 An Idyllic Hebridean Island

-The stories in this book, complete and seeking publication, are born out of the very many experiences that I, my friends and family have enjoyed in the Hebrides over many years ranging from the late 60s to the current time.
+These stories are born out of the very many experiences that I, my friends and family have enjoyed in the Hebrides over many years ranging from the late 60s to the current time.

 All have their own wonderful attractions of scenery, unspoilt beaches and warm, welcoming local people… but they have also had more than their fair share of incidents, disasters and hardship.

 A new car ferry is proposed to link the island to the mainland.
 Many can see the obvious benefits to the island community, but others are driven by traditional attitudes and wariness of change.
 It all comes to a head as animosities between the islanders threaten to disrupt a way of life and a potentially prosperous future.